Tips to Know Before Renting Out Your Property

 Know what other rental properties in the area are going for.
 Remember that potential tenants have been looking at other places and comparing prices.
 Make sure your price is competitive and don't forget to highlight the valuable aspects of your home.

 When initially setting the price, consider the expenses associated with maintaining the property.
 Renting your home carries many of the same expenses that come with living in it, including mortgage payments, utilities, insurance, repairs and maintenance.
 Compare the costs of upkeep with that of similar properties in the area to set a reasonable price that won't leave you in the negative each month.

 Screen Tenants Carefully

 As soon as your home is ready to hit the market, start looking for a tenant.
-When choosing a tenant you need to make sure you are very careful, remember Ronald Reagan's old adage: "Trust, but verify.”
+When choosing a tenant you need to make sure you are very careful, remember Ronald Reagan's old adage: "Trust, but verify."
 This needs to be a person you can depend on to pay their rent on time and also treat your property with the same respect that you would.
 Important things you should gather are: references, employment history, names and numbers of previous landlords, and their credit histories.
-Talking to people they know is always a good gage of the type of person they are.
-Don’t let your guard down during the screening process- after all this person is a complete stranger.
+Talking to people they know is a good way to guage character.
+Don't let your guard down during the screening process- after all this person is a complete stranger.

-All in all, renting a home to a potential tenant during an economic slump is beneficial for both parties - but only if homeowners are willing to take the time to address and prevent the potential pitfalls of this option.
-After all, it's still your house and you don’t want to see it destroyed.
-Click here for more helpful tips.
+All in all, renting a home to a potential tenant during an economic slump is beneficial for both parties — but only if homeowners are willing to take the time to address and prevent the potential challenges with this option.
+After all, it's still your house and you want to protect it.
+Here are more helpful tips.